 Welcome to my blog.
 You’ll find an eclectic mix of topics here including psychology, education, what it’s like to live and work in Derby, electronics, computing and software.
-I take a keen interest in politics and have been a member of the Liberal Democrats since their formation (and previously the SDP).
-There’s stuff relating to that here too.

 Thanks for visiting and I hope you enjoy what you find here.